nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `delete food DATE_OF_ENTRY INDEX_OF_FOOD`

 ### 2.4.2 Deleting an exercise entry
 You can delete an exercise entry using this command.
-You would need to know the index of that particular exercise entry as well as the date of it’s entry.
+You would need to know the index of that particular exercise entry as well as the date of its entry.
 You can try to use the view exercise command to find the index of the exercise before deleting.

 Format: `delete exercise DATE_OF_ENTRY INDEX_OF_EXERCISE`